microsoft/vscode-docs/docs/languages/overview.md

 You can find a list of known identifiers in the [language identifier reference](/docs/languages/identifiers.md).

-## Adding a file extension to a language
+## Add a file extension to a language

 You can add new file extensions to an existing language with the `files.associations` [setting](/docs/getstarted/settings.md).